MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/localization.md

 # Localize the user experience

-Users of Microsoft Managed Desktop devices can select the language of their choice either during the setup process (the "out of box experience"), or afterwards.
+Users of Microsoft Managed Desktop devices can select the language of their choice either during the setup process (the "out of box experience"), or after completing the setup process.

 ## During setup (the "out of box experience")